AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

 +++

-To open the Export folder where the&nbsp;exported files will be placed in your&nbsp;Box location, open the link to&nbsp;Box Folder provided in the User Skills page as shown below.
+To open the Export folder where the exported files will be placed in your Box location, open the link to Box Folder provided in the User Skills page as shown below.

-The auto-exported files will be present in the location&nbsp;**Home/export/&#42;Box_location&#42;**
+The auto-exported files will be present in the location **Home/export/&#42;Box_location&#42;**

-The auto-exported files will be available with the title,&nbsp;**skill_achievements_&#42;date from&#42;_to_&#42;date to&#42;.csv**
+The auto-exported files will be available with the title, **skill_achievements_&#42;date from&#42;_to_&#42;date to&#42;.csv**

-The access permissions and the content in the&nbsp;Box folder shared by the Learning Manager team should be managed by the customer.
+The access permissions and the content in the Box folder shared by the Learning Manager team should be managed by the customer.
 Also  note that the content in the folder would be physically stored in Frankfurt region.

 # LinkedInLearning connector {#linkedinlearningconnector}